SoftwareOperationsSpecialists/SOSHotelSearch/README.md

 Installation
 ---
-Double click the SOS Hotel Search .jar file to run the application.
+Double click the SOS Hotel Search .jar file located in the SOSHotelSearch_jar folder to run the application.
 If it does not run, make sure you have Java installed on your computer.

 Usage
 ---